KOSASIH/PromoteOneself/README.md

 line 1: [pos] \
 line2: &lt;type&gt; \
 line3: &lt;data&gt; \
-line4: &lt;sign id as in signs.yml that is used to set the maximum number of times a player can use the sign (optional)&gt;
+line4: [sign id]

+The first line of a sign for use within this plugin is always [pos].

+The second line of a sign specifies what type of sign it is.
 Signs can have any of the following types:
  - Update
  - Points
  - Target
  - Sign
+ - Aim

 Signs with a type of 'update' have the same use as the */prom update [target]* command, where the third line of the sign is mandatory and represents the name of the target to progress to if the player has achieved all the necessary aims.